uoy-research/CellPhe-data-pipeline/README.md

 ## Configuration

-The parameters control the **behaviour of each step of the pipeline**.
-It is mandatory and has no defaults.
+The parameters described above control the **pipeline's behaviour**.
+They are mandatory and have no defaults.
 However, Nextflow pipelines have another set of properties that instead dictate the **pipeline infrastructure**.
 These are referred to as the "configuration" and do have defaults.
 The default configuration for this pipeline is stored in `nextflow.config` in this repo and sets up 2 profiles: a basic default profile that runs locally, and a much more involved configuration for a profile that is designed to run specifically on the University of York's Viking HPC.
 This profile does things like sets up resource requirements for each step (as this is required information for the HPC scheduler) and creates HPC-specific environment variables.

 When you run the pipeline on your machine by default it will try to run everything locally with no resource limits.
 If you have an HPC or cloud backend instead, or have specific environment needs, these can be set by creating a config file and passing it to the `nextflow run` command.
 The [Nextflow docs](https://www.nextflow.io/docs/latest/config.html) describe the config file syntax, which is a DSL written in Groovy.